Take Your Coaching From Superficial to Sublime

 Talent: I’ve used Gallup Strength Finders for many years.
 According to Gallup, talents are innate, in the same way the Myers Briggs Type Indicator is innate; we are born with it.
 My top five strengths are Activator, Strategic, Futuristic, Learner, and Relator.
-I’ve taken the online assessment twice and you can too by purchasing the book, Now Discover your Strengths, or going to the Gallup website.
+I’ve taken the online assessment twice and you can too by purchasing the book Now Discover your Strengths.
 The work I do is aligned well with my talents.
 As an organizational systems consultant, I find it deeply satisfying to look out into the future and paint a picture of possibilities.
 My learner is drawn in to the process of discovery so that my strategic can get busy sorting through the clutter to find the best route.
 My activator is impatient for action, giving me a lot of push energy.
 Thankfully my relator isn’t happy unless I’m deepening relationships and making them more real and intimate (which I also believe to be an advantage in my work as a coach).

 Questions to help uncover talents:

 - How does that relate to current work tasks?

 - Which of your natural strengths are not present in your work today?

 - What work would allow you to more fully express your talents?

 - What talent are you over using?
 Under using?

 Values: What is most important to us, our values, are anchored deep and are the must-haves for us to truly thrive.
 Creative freedom is one of my core values.
 I get to have it when I’m writing, or designing content, or developing a marketing strategy.
 I know it is one of my primaries because I need it to be a part of my life no matter what, like oxygen.
 When I wrote my book, I took my business to a four-day work-week for nearly a year.
 There was a financial impact in making that decision, but I had to do it.